snehadudimani/audio_transcription/README.md

 Technologies Used:

 FastAPI: A modern web framework for building APIs with Python, known for its performance, scalability, and asynchronous capabilities.
 Speech Recognition: Python library for performing speech recognition, enabling the transcription of audio files into text.
 Hugging Face Transformers: State-of-the-art natural language processing (NLP) library for fine-tuning and deploying transformer models for tasks such as summarization.

 Pydub: Python library for audio manipulation, used for converting audio file formats and extracting timestamps.
 HTML/CSS/JavaScript: Frontend technologies for designing and implementing the user interface.
 Docker: Containerization technology for packaging the application and its dependencies, ensuring consistency across different environments.

+HTML/CSS/JavaScript: Frontend technologies for designing and implementing the user interface.

 Conclusion: